 When Conservancy biologist Nathalie Zenny and Esther Figueroa, a local film-maker, started working on a documentary film about fishers from Jamaica’s Pedro Bank, they knew they already had the perfect title.

 “Massa God Fish Can Done,” Zenny says, her accent drawing out the syllables in the distinctive, musical rhythms of a native Jamaican, “means Master God’s fish can end.
 It’s a play on ‘Massa God fish cyaan done’, an old Jamaican saying, which – loosely translated – means Master God’s fish can never end.
 And since Jamaica is the most over-fished country in the Caribbean, the play on words seemed appropriate.”

-The 15-minute film follows the Pedro Bank fishers as they discover Belize’s reefs.
-In classic documentary fashion, the story is told through the experiences and voices of the fishers – the shock and dismay of the Belizeans as they see the scope of the devastation of Pedro Bank in Jamaica; the wide-eyed amazement of the Jamaicans as they snorkel among teeming fish in Belize’s marine protected areas.
+The 15-minute film follows the Pedro Bank fishers as they discover the vitality of Belize’s reefs.
+In classic documentary fashion, the story is told through the experiences and voices of the fishers – the shock and dismay of the Belizeans as they see the scope of devastation of in Jamaica's Pedro Bank; the wide-eyed amazement of the Jamaicans as they snorkel among teeming fish in Belize’s marine protected areas.

 “Belize is one of the more progressive countries in the Caribbean for effective fisheries management,” says Zenny, “and so I wanted to show our [Jamaican] fisherfolk a real-life example.
 Seeing is believing.
 I wanted them to experience the number and diversity of fish and the size of fish in other Caribbean countries.
 The fishers were absolutely astounded.”